Who May Apply

 How to Apply

-The 2018-19 deadline is Thursday, March 1, 2018.
-The application will be available online on January 8, 2018.
-Applicants will submit the form electronically through the GO-Smart portal (https://ncarts.gosmart.org).
+The 2019-20 deadline is Friday, March 1, 2019.
+The application will be available online on January 7, 2019.
+Applicants will submit the form electronically through the GO Smart portal (https://ncarts.gosmart.org).
 Make sure that the information you provide addresses the evaluation criteria.
 More detailed instructions are located in the discipline-specific guidelines located below.

 - Describe the exemplary artistic project (or series of 2 to 3 related events) you have chosen from your upcoming schedule for which you are requesting support.
 Provide a summary of the activities, including dates, and explain why you think the project deserves state support.
 For a regularly recurring event, like a festival, explain how the proposed activities show development or improvement from the previous year’s work.

 - Highlight the selected artists and outside professionals you are working with and explain how and why they were chosen.
 State the rate of payment for each artist and professional contracted for services.
-Provide a description of other key people involved in the project, including their role, expertise or affiliation, gender, and race, as appropriate.
+Provide a description of other key people involved in the project, including their role and their expertise or affiliation.
+Provide gender and race for all artists and professionals.

 - Describe the educational and community programs you are proposing for the project, including lectures and talks, residencies, workshops, family days, interdisciplinary programs, and outreach activities.
 Specify how the artists and professionals you identified in #2 will be involved in each program.